spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 ### Define Arguments

 EdgeForge leverages [Earthly](https://earthly.dev) to build the Installer ISO and provider images artifacts.
-A file called **.arg** is used to pass the values of a few arguments, such as the image tag and registry name, to Earthly for the build process.
+The **.arg** file is used to pass the values of a few arguments, such as the image tag and registry name, to Earthly for the build process.

 Execute the command below to create a custom tag for the provider images.
 The tag must be an alphanumeric lowercase